ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Even so,
 there is little
-academic literature on spreadsheets, the most pervasive EUP environment on the planet.
+academic literature on spreadsheets, arguably the most pervasive EUP environment on the planet.
 [MCLU2006] discusses object oriented spreadsheets that introduce a sophisticated object model, but the complexity of this proposal is unlikely to appeal to Novices.